algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 [^rfc]: The [RFC 430](https://github.com/rust-lang/rfcs/blob/master/text/0430-finalizing-naming-conventions.md) is the code convention written by the developers of Rust.

 [^pep]: The [PEP-0008](https://peps.python.org/pep-0008/) is the code convention written by the developers of Python.

+[^poly]: Polymorphism is the provision of a single interface to entities of different types[1] or the use of a single symbol to represent multiple different types.